 How to pass parameters to linux system call?

 Member

-by lia , in category: General Help , 6 months ago
+by lia , in category: General Help , a year ago

+How to pass parameters to linux system call?